Client Login

 Factors, on the other hand, view this type of situation in a completely different light.
 Though a factor will look into a growing company’s operating history, it’s not a deal killer if the company doesn’t have a track record of high earnings.
 Where a bank is more concerned with the past, a factor is generally more concerned with the future of the business.
 Furthermore, going back to our example, the fact that the medical staffing agency just signed a contract with one of the biggest and fastest paying hospitals in the area means nothing to a bank, but it is great news for a medical staffing factoring firm.

-In summary, companies who are just starting out or have begun to expand quickly can be approved for factoring even when banks have already turned them down because the lending criteria differs.
+In summary, companies who are just starting out or have begun to expand quickly can be approved for factoring invoice financing even when banks have already turned them down because the lending criteria differs.
 However, most business owners don’t understand the differences.
 So cash flow consultants need to take the time to explain those differences.
 Doing so will surely help your clients see that factoring is a good alternative financing option.

 Photo of author